openyurtio/yurt-device-controller/docs/yurt-device-controller-tutorial-v1.md

+Caution: This tutorial is dedicated for OpenYurt and EdgeX Foundry 1.x, for OpenYurt with EdgeX Foundry 2.x, please refer to [tutorial](https://github.com/openyurtio/yurt-device-controller/blob/main/docs/yurt-device-controller-tutorial-v2.md)

 # Yurt-device-controller Tutorial

-This document introduces how to install yurt-device-controller and use yurt-device-controller to manage edge devices on edgex foundry.
-Suppose you have an OpenYurt cluster, and already have one edgex foundry instance in a NodePool.
+This document introduces how to install yurt-device-controller and use yurt-device-controller to manage edge devices on EdgeX Foundry V1.
+We suppose you have an OpenYurt cluster, and already have one EdgeX Foundry V1 instance deployed in a NodePool.

 ## Environment